Soccer? Dance? Basketball? Piano lessons? Swim team? Debate team? Choir?

 5. How much does it cost?

-However, going through all of the previous questions helps to ensure that we do not waste money on activities that are not going to ultimately be worthwhile for our children – the process narrows down the potentially huge number of extra-curricular activities for which we could pay down to just one or two, making it much more reasonable to be able to fund them.
+However, going through all of the previous questions helps to ensure that we do not waste money on activities that are not going to ultimately be worthwhile for our children.
+The process narrows down the potentially huge number of extracurricular activities for which we could pay to just one or two, making it much more reasonable to be able to fund them.

 6. How far is it away from our home?

-This is the last consideration, and often helps us make the final decision between two activities between which we are deciding.
-If both activities meet all of the previous criteria relatively equally, but one is significantly closer than the other – the choice becomes easy.
-Less travel means less money spent on gas, and more time together at home as a family!
+This is the last consideration and often helps us make the final decision between two activities.
+If both activities meet all of the previous criteria relatively equally, but one is significantly closer than the other, the choice becomes easy.
+Less travel means less money spent on gas and more time together as a family!

-Choosing extra-curricular activities doesn’t have to be a nightmare.
+Choosing extracurricular activities doesn’t have to be a nightmare.
 And, contrary to the message often portrayed in our culture, kids do not have to do everything to be well-rounded.
-In fact, a few thought-out activities which support each child’s individual interests and abilities, while also corresponding with the family’s overall values, can be immeasurably more effective for the child’s long-term well-being.
+In fact, a few thought-out activities that support each child’s individual interests and abilities while also corresponding with the family’s overall values can be immeasurably more effective for the child’s long-term well-being.

 We are a small, Christ-centered private school, in Central Louisiana.
 We are interested in getting our kids involved in extra-curricular activities.
 Is this a compiled list of activities that is offered?
 We only have 40 students in our school.
 Any information is appreciated.